Jeff Howe

 Jeff Howe (/haʊ/ HOW; born June 15, 1959) is an American politician and member of the Minnesota Senate.
 A member of the Republican Party of Minnesota, he represents District 13 in central Minnesota.
 He is a former member of the Minnesota House of Representatives, representing District 13A.

 Early life, education, and career

 Howe grew up on a farm near Chokio, Minnesota, and graduated from Chokio-Alberta High School.
 He attended St. Cloud State University, graduating with a Bachelor of Arts.

 Howe was a member of the United States Armed Forces for 38 years, first in the Navy and later in the Minnesota Army National Guard.
 He retired in 2017 with the rank of lieutenant colonel.
 He was a member of the Rockville city council and is now a consultant.

 Minnesota Legislature

 Howe was first elected to the Minnesota House of Representatives in 2012.
 He did not seek reelection in 2018 in order to seek election to the Minnesota Senate, which he won.
+After being reelected in 2020 and 2022, Howe announced on November 24, 2025, that he would not seek reelection in 2026 and would retire at the end of his term in January 2027.